-Refund of the deposits will be in the discretion of the Tribunal but the cost of the Tribunal will not exceed £2000.00.
-Accrued interest to be paid to each party.
+Refund of the deposits will be in the discretion of the Tribunal but the cost of the Tribunal will not exceed £3000.00.
+Accrued interest will be paid to each party.

-Expenses to members of the Appeal Tribunal to be paid within 10 working days.
+Expenses to members of the Appeal Tribunal will be paid within 10 working days.

-(6) Costs incurred by Appellant and Breed Society
+(6) Costs incurred by the Appellant and the Society

-a. £2000.00 deposited with NSA - possibly refundable.
-(5a & b refers).

-Appellant and Breed Society to pay their own costs incurred and travelling expenses (eg administration, representation etc).
-No party can claim costs against the other party.
+- a. £3000.00 deposited with BIAC possibly refundable. (paragraphs 5a & b refer). - b.
+The Appellant and the Society No party can claim costs against the other party.

-Once date of Appeal agreed:
+Once the date of the Appeal Tribunal is agreed:

-(7) Minimum of 6 weeks notice to be given to all parties (3a refers)
+(7) Minimum of 6 weeks notice to be given to all parties (paragraph 3a refers)

-NSA to confirm date/time/venue of Appeal in writing to:
+BIAC will confirm date/time/venue of Appeal in writing to:

-- The independent legally qualified chairman;
+- The independent legally qualified Chairman;

+- The independent breed society members.

 - The Appellant;

-- The Breed Society;
+- The Society;

-- The independent Breed Society members.